Helsinki, Finland

 We disembark at one of the two harbors that serve it and cross that same old building through the tunnel below its light tower.
 On the other side, a resplendent luminosity reveals to us the domain of Suomenlinna, still frigid and parched by the arctic winter that resisted.

-The fortress began to be built in 1748, at a time when the Finnish territory was part of the Kingdom of Sweden.
-From this same historical context, from the subsequent split, it resulted that part of the current Finnish population – mainly on the west coast – is of Swedish origin and uses, as their first language, Swedish, from a completely different origin from Finnish.
+This same historical context, the subsequent split, resulted in part of the current Finnish population – mainly on the west coast – having Swedish origins and using Swedish as their first language, from an origin completely different from Finnish.

 Suomenlinna, Sveaborg, Viapori.
 The Trio of War Names